risdenk/risdenk.github.io/_posts/2017-12-19-webhdfs-dotnet-client.md

 * Source & Example: [https://github.com/risdenk/webhdfs-dotnet](https://github.com/risdenk/webhdfs-dotnet)

 ### Overview
 [WebHDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) is a REST api for [Apache Hadoop HDFS](https://hadoop.apache.org).
 Existing .Net WebHDFS libraries do not support basic authentication when using [Apache Knox](https://knox.apache.org/).
-Furthermore, many of the existing implementations against WebHDFS lacks in regards to streaming files and handling redirects appropriately.
-Building a library from scratch using .Net HTTP libraries is possible but need to watch out for a few implementation issues.
-WebClient is too simple to handle the requirements where as HttpWebRequest requires too much customization to make work correctly.
-RestSharp, although it tries to be the best of WebClient and HttpWebRequest, doesn’t handle PUT/POST uploads well.
+Furthermore, many of the existing implementations against WebHDFS lack features such as streaming files and handling redirects appropriately.
+Building a library from scratch using .Net HTTP libraries is possible but you need to watch out for a few implementation issues.
+WebClient is too simple to handle the requirements where as HttpWebRequest requires too much customization to make it work correctly.
+RestSharp, although it tries to be the best of WebClient and HttpWebRequest, doesn’t handle `PUT` or `POST` uploads well.
 HttpClient is the best option since it is built into .Net and makes the implementation simple.
-I put together a reference implementation that accomplishes all of the goals laid out and published on Nuget as a library.
+I put together a new .Net WebHDFS client implementation that accomplishes all of the goals laid out and is published on Nuget as a library.

 ### Goals
-* handle redirects
+* Handle redirects
-* stream file (avoid loading into memory)
+* Stream file (avoid loading into memory)
-* handle basic authentication against Apache Knox
+* Handle basic authentication against Apache Knox

 ### Existing WebHDFS libraries
 I found these existing WebHDFS libraries by searching `webhdfs` in the Nuget gallery.
 I then reviewed the documentation and source code for each one to explore the features.
-None of the below existing WebHDFS libraries supports Knox and many don't support security at all.
+None of the existing WebHDFS libraries listed below support Knox and many don't support security at all.

 * [WebHdfs – justmara](https://www.nuget.org/packages/WebHdfs/)
     * Limited implementation